CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 as in the ascending and descending experiments, all nodes are bound to get added to the tree.

-A more mathematical way to see why the height is of an AVL tree is O(log n) is to look at the minimum number of nodes an AVL tree of a given height.
-Let N(h) be the minimum number of nodes in any AVL tree of height h.
+A more mathematical way to see why the height is of an AVL Tree is O(log n) is to look at the minimum number of nodes an AVL Tree of a given height.
+Let N(h) be the minimum number of nodes in any AVL Tree of height h.

-Because of the AVL balance condition, the thinnest AVL tree of height h has:
+Because of the AVL balance condition, the thinnest AVL Tree of height h has:
 - one child subtree of height h - 1
 - the other child subtree of height h - 2

-(If the height difference were bigger than 1, it would not be an AVL tree).
+(If the height difference were bigger than 1, it would not be an AVL Tree).

 This gives the recurrence:
 N(0) = 1